mpdf/mpdf.github.io/.github/ISSUE_TEMPLATE/issue.md

+---
+name: Issue
+about: Create a general Issue
+title: ''
+labels: ''
+assignees: ''

+---

 > Please use https://stackoverflow.com/questions/tagged/mpdf for all your general questions or troubleshooting!
 >
 > Submit here ONLY issues about mPDF DOCUMENTATION.
 For mPDF issues and feature requests see: https://github.com/mpdf/mpdf/issues